jofel-dev/jofel-dev/README.md

   </a>
 </p>

-## 💥 _About Me_

-> __"I’m Jofel, an Electronics & Communications engineer hardware.
+> __"I’m Jofel, an Electronics & Communications engineer.
 From gesture-controlled robotic arms to predictive models for agriculture, I strive to make a difference deploying tech."__

 ---